hyriver/pygeohydro/README.rst

     nm = NationalMap(wshed.geometry, resolution=30)
     dem, slope, aspect = nm.get_dem(), nm.get_slope(), nm.get_aspect()

-The climate data and streamflow observations for a location of interest can be retrieved as well.
+The point-based climate data and streamflow observations can be retrieved as well.
 Note the use of ``pet`` flag for computing PET:

 .. code-block:: python